-and from blog content to leave behind reports.
+and from webinars to blog content to leave behind reports.

 Often this material is client confidential, but here are some samples that are in the public domain.

 I gave a 30 minute webinar in October 2018 looking at the world of work to come

 How machines and people will work side by side

 The skills required to succeed in tomorrow’s world

 In association with Wazoku, where I am a business partner.

 Published in 2017, this practical report summarises the findings from roughly 30 interviews with the CEOs and Chief Research Directors of Britain’s biggest medical research charities.

 “AMRC commissioned Chris to undertake future scanning research and analysis with external stakeholders and our members.
 His work resulted in excellent strategic insights and perception-changing understanding of our sector.
 Through Chris’ probing methodology and analysis, we and our members have gained a greater grasp of the challenges and opportunities ahead for the sector and how organisations are adapting in response – this has been well-received by leaders in our community.”

 Very dated now as my foresight for retail by 2020 was made back in 2010.
 However, I’m very proud of my forecasting in these 8 mini-reports as many of my predictions have come to pass.
 What looks tame in retrospect was prescient at the time.